sounak07/backend-engineering/go/go.md

 }

 type truck struct {
-  // "car" is embedded, so the definition of a
+  // "car" is embedded, if we see car doesn't have a name, so the definition of a
   // "truck" now also additionally contains all
   // of the fields of the car struct car